 In any other excursion, the recommendations that can be given before leaving are usually more practical: what to take in your backpack, what kind of shoes you need, where to eat, where to take the best photos...
 In this case, however, I think the first recommendation should be of an emotional nature.
 I'll leave you here a step ahead, but you can also consult this article with 10 tips for visiting Auschwitz from Krakow.

-There are many who question the visit to the Auschwitz camps as morbid.
+Many people question a visit to the Auschwitz camps as morbid.
 However, if done with due respect, it is a valuable history lesson in preserving the memory and remembrance of the victims.

 By this I want you to bear in mind that Auschwitz is not an amusement park or a place to take pictures; always try to conduct yourself with the utmost respect.
-Also, the tour of Auschwitz may be hard for the more sensitive and is not recommended for children.
+Also, the Auschwitz tour may be difficult for the more sensitive and is not recommended for children.

 The printed guidebook, which you can buy at the entrance in different languages for less than 3 euros, is essential for orientation during your visit.
 As for how to get there, if you don't have a private transfer, you can take a train from Krakow's main train station, which takes about two and a half hours.